cartant/rxjs-tslint-rules/README.md

 The `rxjs-finnish` rule takes an optional object with optional `functions`, `methods`, `parameters`, `properties` and `variables` properties.

-The properies are booleans and determine whether or not Finnish notation is enforced.
+The properties are booleans and determine whether or not Finnish notation is enforced.
 All properties default to `true`.

 For example, to enforce Finnish notation for variables only: